Part 2: Objects and Properties

 3. Select the check box next to White_Sands-SULF () in the Object Browser.
 This will turn it back on visually.

-If you're going to use the Sensor () object analytically to include a report containing an azimuth, remember the following: A report such as an Azimuth, Elevation, Range (AER) report is calculated with respect to the parent object.
-You will learn more about AER reports in Lesson Three: Access Reports and Graphs.
+If you're going to use the Sensor () object analytically, to include a report containing an azimuth, remember the following: A report such as an Azimuth, Elevation, Range (AER) report is calculated with respect to the parent object.
+You can learn more about AER reports in Lesson Three: Access Reports and Graphs.

 1. Open White_Sands-SULF's () properties ().